loelschlaeger/fHMM/README.md

 💬 Found a bug?
 Request a feature?
 Please [tell us](https://github.com/loelschlaeger/fHMM/issues)!

+📝 In R, type `citation("fHMM")` for citing this package in publications.

 ## How to get started?

 1. Run `install.packages("fHMM")` and `library("fHMM")` in your R console. to install **fHMM**.